InnocentZero/blog/content/projects/project-3/index.md

 > Do **NOT** set it to `''` otherwise sushi file previewer in Nautilus will stop working.[^2]

-To set up the keybindings, follow the instructions in the `README` of the repo.

-Install `Adw-GTK3` and `Adw-GTK3-dark`, both as flatpaks and as local files.
-Use them and [gradience](https://gradienceteam.github.io/) to achieve a coherent look on the desktop.
-I personally use `alpha-black` theme from their custom presets repo but with a lower contrast.
-Once again, the json is available in the repo.

 ## Firefox and Librewolf

 I use both of them as flatpaks.
 To style them use the stylesheet provided in the repositories.
 Find your browser profiles in `/var/app/<firefox folder>/.mozilla/firefox/<alphanumeric-string>.default-release/`.
 If `chrome` folder doesn't exist create one.
 Put the `userChrome.css` there.

 I use `mdbook` as a local content management system.
 My home page is there and the entire notebook is hosted on `localhost` so that I can access it without internet anytime.
-The home page is also there in the repository in the `/home` folder.
+THe home page is also there in the repository in the `/home` folder.
 The autostart script is there for starting mdbook as soon as I log in to my gnome session.

 # ZSH and other terminal stuff